Hair static electricity ⚡

 Shampoo Less

 Shampoo is a cleanser, so even a good one will remove natural moisture from scalp oil.
-For people who color hair, if your hair feels dry or looks dry, it is dry, so look for a shampoo like Enjoy or Artego Raindance Hydrating shampoo and conditioner.
+For people who color hair, if your hair feels dry or looks dry, it is dry, so look for a shampoo like Loreal Professional Liss smoothing shampoo and conditioner.
 Read the labels and avoid “reconstructing” and “protein”.
 These should be used carefully anyways since too much protein makes hair brittle.
 Better yet, avoid them entirely in the winter when moisture is the priority.

 Conditioner: the hair static fighting friend